yan1hereicome/Noble_Prize.Analysis/README.md

 ---

 Overall
-I was learning python , malmatplotlib library in this semester , and i am looking to be good at data analysis in my future job.
+This semester, I studied Python and the Malmatplotlib module, and I want to be proficient in data analysis for my future career.